cubtera/cubtera/.github/docs/config.md

 ## Configuration file

-Cubtera configuration file is a toml file, which should be placed by default path `~/.cubtera/config.toml`.
+Cubtera configuration file is a `config.toml` file, which should be placed by default path `~/.cubtera/config.toml`.
 This file contains all cubtera configuration parameters, which could be used to configure cubtera behavior.
 If you want to use custom configuration file, you can set it with environment variable `CUBTERA_CONFIG`.

 ### Inventory and terraform folders parameters:
 - `workspace_path` - path to your workspace, where all your terraform states will be stored, default is `~/.cubtera/workspace`